-BASIC STANDARD – A Contender is to be judged on the degree of his or her impact on Canadian country music and degree of contribution to the advancement of Canadian country music.
-This includes, but is not limited to, social, economic and artistic contribution.
+BASIC STANDARD – A Contender is to be judged on the degree of their impact on Canadian country music and on the degree of their contribution to the advancement of Canadian country music.
+This includes, but is not limited to, social, economic and artistic contributions.

-INDIVIDUAL CANDIDACY – Only individuals may be inducted into the Hal of Fame (with the exception in the ARTIST category where group/duos are eligible for induction).
+INDIVIDUAL CANDIDACY – Only individuals may be inducted into the Hall of Fame (with the exception in the Artist category where groups/duos are eligible for induction).
 Companies, publications, radio stations and other groups – many of which significantly foster Canadian country music – are not eligible for induction.

-INFLUENCE ON OTHERS – A most significant criterion in evaluating a candidate will be his/her inspirational effect on others; the degree to which he/she multiplies his influence through others to create impact on Canadian country music far beyond his/her own direct individual contribution.
+INFLUENCE ON OTHERS – A most significant criterion in evaluating a Contender will be their inspirational effect on others; the degree to which they multiply their influence through others to create an impact on Canadian country music far beyond their own direct individual contribution.

-QUANTITY VS. QUALITY – A contender’s ability to expand the popularity of Canadian country music is a quantitative virtue.
-The professionalism of his/her activity is a “qualitative” one.
-Both quantitative and qualitative criteria are to be considered equally and separately important; conceivably, one may be present without the other.
+QUANTITY VS. QUALITY – A Contender’s ability to expand the popularity of Canadian country music is a quantitative virtue.
+The professionalism of their activity is a “qualitative” one.
+Both quantitative and qualitative criteria are to be considered equally and separately; conceivably, one may be present without the other.

-DEVOTION TO OTHERS – Furthering Canadian country music by selfless devotion to the interest of others may enhance the candidacy of an individual, but it is not essential to winning.
-The activities of a candidate may be completely self-devoted and still be considered significant enough to warrant recognition.
+DEVOTION TO OTHERS – Furthering Canadian country music by selfless devotion to the interest of others may enhance the candidacy of an individual, but it is not essential to an induction.
+The activities of a Contender may be completely self-devoted and still be considered significant enough to warrant recognition.

-PROFESSIONAL CONDUCT AND IMAGE – A contender is expected to have practiced the highest caliber of professional conduct in order to enhance the public image of both himself/herself and Canadian country music.
+PROFESSIONAL CONDUCT AND IMAGE – A Contender is expected to have practiced the highest caliber of professional conduct in order to enhance both their public image and the image of Canadian country music.